RaliefRivansyah/AndroidGloeshoesLeather/README.md

 Users can view a list of their cart items and the total cost of their cart.

 ### Installation
-> To install the JavaCartProject application,
+> To install the Gloeshoes Leather application,
 > download the project source code and import it into Android Studio.
 > Build and run the application on an Android emulator or physical device.